turbosquid/lxc-clone-vagrant/README.md

 lxc-clone-vagrant
 =================

-lxc-clone shell script fixed for vagrant-lxc provider (
+lxc-clone shell script fixed for vagrant-lxc provider.

 This is a fork of the lxc-clone shell script that ships with lxc-0.90.
 It includes a fix to a number of grep regular expressions that conflict with comments that vagrant-lxc drops into the lxc-container config files